1. Clarifying your Knee Pain

 3. Treatment to Improve your Knee Pain

-Treatment for your knee pain, regardless of its source of pain, often begins with the same treatment approach
+Treatment for your knee pain, regardless of the source of the pain, often requires a diverse, multi-modal approach.

 - Modalities for pain control like electrotherapies, heat/ice or acupuncture to assist in minimizing knee swelling